BBaysinger/Task-MERN-TS/README.md

 by Nabendu Biswas (Author)

 Intended be used for reference and boilerplate for future projects, but diligence was maintained for purposes of the result to be usable in a future version of the publication.
-I welcome input on possilbe imporovements with this in mind.
+I welcome input on possible improvements with this in mind.

 # Major Changes: